Q-dimi/return_tests/README.md

 - [ ] tests: array = the array of objects that contains the functions and tests for those functions

-- [ ] randomized.on boolean: = whether to multiply the object with random parameters
+- [ ] randomized.on boolean: = whether to multiply the object (create new objects with random params)

 - [ ] randomized.parameters array: = parameters passed where each index represents parameter location and type.